 Client: INEOS Olefins & Polymers

-BHC Ltd. were awarded the Steelwork Subcontract for the new, state-of-the-art and blast resistant INEOS Olefins & Polymers UK headquarters.
+BHC Ltd. was awarded the Steelwork Subcontract for the new, state-of-the-art and blast resistant INEOS Olefins & Polymers UK headquarters.

 The construction of the new headquarters introduced a host of unique challenges.

-Located within a large petrochemical works, the most important challenge to overcome was ensuring the building was designed to withstand any resultant blasts.
+Located within a large petrochemical work, the most important challenge to overcome was ensuring the building was designed to withstand any resultant blasts.

-Precast piles to a depth of between 35 m and 40 m were installed prior to BHC beginning the steel erection programme.
+Precast piles to a depth of between 35 m and 40 m were installed before BHC beginning the steel erection programme.

 BHC began by erecting the central area of the building which contained the main core.
 Once this was stable, the erection team was divided into two groups, allowing work to be carried outwards in both directions simultaneously.